-Design a new look for Squiz Matrix CMS making sure not to alter the UI’s layout or move (or remove) screen elements from their original positions.
+Design and implement a new look for Squiz Matrix CMS making sure not to alter the UI’s layout or move/remove elements from the original UI.

 The product is called Squiz Matrix CMS, a content management system (hereafter referred to as CMS) developed by Squiz, an open source software services company founded in Sydney, Australia in 1998.
 I was hired on a six month contract to give the CMS a fresh lick of paint whilst remaining true to its original UI.

 It is important to note that no allowance was made for UX-related study.
 This meant I could only draw on the experience I had gained developing similar UIs in the past.
 Secondly, all screen elements were to remain in their original positions and nothing could be moved to another location.
 What this boiled down to was that I could only modify the CSS.
 There was a tiny allowance to modify the HTML, too, but only in extreme cases and only where absolutely necessary.

 With that said, let’s take a look at the old UI.

 Aside from the unusual location of the logo (it should be fixed tight up into the left hand corner, in my opinion) the issues with this interface are as follows.

 All of the elements on the page are squashed up against each other and there is no comfortable area for the eye to land.
 Whitespace is important insofar that it gives the eye time to breathe and comprehend a page’s structure and is essential for a balanced, harmonious layout.
 In terms of UI design, whitespace is not empty space; it is as important as any other element on the screen.
 As, Luke Wroblewski, author of Developing the Invisible, claims: